VishalPallagani/PLANTS-benchmark/datasheet-for-PLANTS.md

 ## Preprocessing/cleaning/labeling

-_The questions in this section are intended to provide dataset consumers with the information they need to determine whether the “raw” data has been processed in ways that are compatible with their chosen tasks.
-For example, text that has been converted into a “bag-of-words” is not suitable for tasks involving word order._

 ### Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?

 Multiple plans that achieve a common goal are represented as a list of lists.
 No additional preprocessing, cleaning, or labeling of the text data was performed as it was not necessary for our purposes.